wasdennnoch/AndroidN-ify/README.md

 ### Builds

 If you always want to be up to date with the latest code changes: You can find automated builds here: https://ci.paphonb.xyz/jenkins/job/AndroidN-ify/.
 Note that they may be buggy or crash as they are built every time a commit gets pushed.
+If you are currently using a stable version from the Xposed repository yon'll have to disabel that version before installing a snapshot.

 ### Links